A World of New Possibilities.

 Park is part a series of data visualisation artworks, made from multiple real time wireless sensors that gather environmental data.
 Park explores interpretations of a real time landscape, and online interactive space.

-These artworks are made using data collected from the environment.
+A series of digital artworks are made using data collected from the environment.
 The landscape becomes virtual, dynamic, and encoded.
 The artwork disloses the underlying data that we see thats is changing all the time in front of us making the invisible visible.

 The sounds you hear are streams of data acquired and processed in custom made software from thirty motes sensors; this is changed into sounds.The squiggles or painterly stuff on the image is a response to the changing light, temperature, noise, humidity and pollution of the landscape....which is also fixed by its gps position.
+In summary, by putting new systems in place that can re-employ our perception and thus create a new understanding of how this behaviour unfolds, the media artworks act as a dataveillance.

 Keywords: visualisation, sonification, net art, techno sublime, sensors, artwork.